 Brazil antitrust agency revokes decision blocking WhatsApp, Cielo venture

-SAO PAULO, June 30 (Reuters) - Brazilian antitrust watchdog Cade on Tuesday said it was revoking a previous decision suspending a payments system recently launched by Facebook Inc's WhatsApp messaging service in partnership with card processor Cielo SA CIEL3.SA.
+SAO PAULO, June 30 (Reuters) - Brazilian antitrust watchdog Cade on Tuesday said it was revoking its previous decision suspending Facebook Inc's FB.O recently launched WhatsApp payments messaging service in partnership with card processor Cielo SA CIEL3.SA.

+Cade said preliminary information provided by both Cielo and Facebook indicates that their agreement does not limit new deals with rivals and does not reduce consumers' choice.
+Still, Cade said it would continue investigating the partnership.

 ((carolina.mandl@thomsonreuters.com; +55 11 5644 7703; +55 11 97116-3806;))